web2all/safebrowsingv4/README.md

 Do not use the included FileStorage example storage backend in production!
 It is not efficeient, its just an implementation example.
 If you must, use `web2all/safebrowsingv4-sqlstorage` which can be used with mysql.
 Or implement you own storage backend by implementing the `GoogleSafeBrowsing_Lookup_IStorage` and `GoogleSafeBrowsing_Updater_IStorage` interfaces.

+## See also ##

+- `web2all/safebrowsingv4-sqlstorage` [https://github.com/web2all/safebrowsingv4-sqlstorage](https://github.com/web2all/safebrowsingv4-sqlstorage) for a SQL based storage implementation.

 ## License ##

 Web2All safebrowsingv4 is open-sourced software licensed under the MIT license ([https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT "license")).